 What is coronary artery disease?

-(also called CAD) is the most common type of heart disease.
-It is also the
+Coronary artery disease is the most common type of heart disease.
+It's also the

 number one killer of both men and women in the United States.

 When you have it, your heart muscle doesn't get enough blood.
 This can lead to serious problems,

 can be a shock to find out that you have coronary artery disease.
 Many people

 only find out when they have a heart attack.
 Whether or not you have had a

 heart attack, there are many things you can do to slow coronary artery disease

 What causes coronary artery disease?

 atherosclerosis .
 This means that fatty deposits called plaque (say "plak") build up inside the arteries.
 Arteries are the blood vessels that carry

 arteries in the body.
 When it occurs in the ones that supply blood to the